craftercms/docs/source/site-administrators/studio/publishing-assets-in-external-storage.rst

 Example
 -------

 Let's take a look at an example of setting up an external storage for preview, staging and live and then uploading and finally publishing assets to the external storage we setup.
-In the example, we will use AWS S3 as the external storage and the Website Editorial blueprint in Crafter Studio to create our site.
+In the example, we will use AWS S3 as the external storage and the Website Editorial blueprint in Crafter Studio to create our project.

 **Prerequisites:**

 #.
-Site created using the Website Editorial blueprint.
+Project created using the Website Editorial blueprint.
 #.
 AWS S3 bucket/s.
 A single bucket can be used as long as all the ``publishingTarget`` uses a unique ``prefix``, or a separate bucket can be created for each ``publishingTarget``, or a combination of both.

    For our example, we will be using two buckets.
 One for authoring and another for delivery.
 The following buckets were setup in AWS S3: *my-authoring-bucket* for authoring (used by publishing target ``preview`` with the prefix *sandbox* and publishing target ``staging`` with the prefix *staging*) and *my-deli-bucket* for delivery.